 What are the tell-tale signs of unresolved Trauma?

 You may wonder if you’ve been traumatized… in most people, the theme of hopelessness and helplessness is predominant once there was a traumatic event.
-This is quite understandable since much trauma comes from childhood experiences in which we didn’t have the resources to stand up for ourselves or escape the awful situation.
+This is quite understandable since much trauma comes from childhood experiences in which we didn’t have the resources to stand up for ourselves or escape an awful situation.

-Together we will update this pattern, becoming aware that now, as an adult, you have many more empowering options!
+Together, we will update this pattern, becoming aware that now, as an adult, you have many more empowering options!

-We will discover resources together so that you have new ways to handle crises that make you feel good about yourself.
 You will become familiar with positive states until your nervous system, which influences your emotional, physical and mental state, is so stabilized that crises are no longer crises but just challenges.
-Kathy calls this developing the “Pleasure Map”.

-Another sign of Trauma is unexplainable tension and pains in the body.
-Because the body wanted to defend itself or fight off the danger and couldn’t, the physical system got stuck in the tension and produced adrenalin constantly to keep alert.
-This is not healthy for the body.
-It depletes the adrenal glands and the body develops stiff muscles and pain.
-Inflammation or recurring hurting oneself can also be seen in trauma survivors.
-And stress hormones can impede sleep… so disturbed sleep patterns can be another way Trauma manifests in one’s life.
+Because the body wanted to defend itself or fight off the danger and couldn’t, the physical system got stuck in the tension and produced a constant flow of adrenalin to keep alert.
+This is unhealthy.
+It depletes the adrenal glands, and the body develops stiff muscles and pain.

 Is Trauma physical, emotional, or both?

-Most of the time, it’s both: physical and emotional.
+Most of the time, it’s both physical and emotional.
 Not every event is traumatic for everybody who experiences it because we all have more or less resilience in our body-mind-system to bounce back from traumatic experiences.

 What does an emotional Trauma look like?